News & Research

 Trazodone for Sleep: The Off-Label Antidepressant That Became America's Sleeping Pill

 Trazodone was built to treat depression.
 Almost nobody uses it for that anymore.
-At low doses it's become one of the most commonly prescribed sleep aids.
+At low doses it has become one of the most commonly prescribed sleep aids.

 TrazodoneInsomniaOff-Label Prescribing